catalinred/catalinred.github.com/_posts/2014-11-10-form-controls-currentcolor-pseudo-elements.markdown

 }
 {% endhighlight %}

 The `.form-group` is applied to the HTML label that wraps both checkbox or radio and text respectively.
-It has a `pointer` style because you may want to add a small usability touch by showing the user that this is actionable.
+It has a `pointer` style because you may want to add a small usability touch by showing the user that this element is actionable.

 Also, in case you were wondering about the `user-select: none;` declaration, unfortunately that's not a standard CSS3 feature and its behavior might change in the future.
 For now, it's just a cool method of preventing text selection using CSS.